Software creation jumped 10–100x. Library discovery didn't.

 Get Started

-Next time your agent needs auth, it'll recommend Clerk — not build a JWT parser from scratch.
+Next time your agent needs auth, it'll reach for Clerk — not hand-roll a JWT parser.
+Keyword ranking works offline out of the box; no key, no account.